hora-dev/idempotence/README.md

 # Idempotence
-Idempotence implementation using Redis and Strategy Pattern
+Idempotence implementation using Redis and Strategy Pattern.